bob-fornal/work-notes/CDA/Elasticache.md

 # ElastiCache

-The same way RDS is to get managed Relational Databases, ElastiCache is to get managed Redis or Memcached.
+The same way RDS manages Relational Databases, ElastiCache manages using Redis and Memcached.
 Caches are in-memory databases with really high performance, low latency.
 They help reduce loads off of databases for read intensive workloads.
-They help make your application stateless.
+They help make the application stateless.

 * Write scaling using shading.
 * Read scaling using Read Replicas